top of page

-In honor of the city of Tallahassee's bicentennial this year, the community united to build a replica of Florida’s first capitol—a log cabin that served as Florida's first legislative home.
+In honor of the city of Tallahassee's bicentennial in 2024, the community united to build a replica of Florida’s first capitol—a log cabin that served as Florida's first legislative home.

 Spearheaded by Tallahassee Mayor John Dailey, the First Florida Capitol log cabin is now open to the public and available for special tours, as requested.